B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 This surge is fueled by two trends:

-• Host-read ads driving performance: 46% of listeners say they are more likely to consider a product after hearing it promoted on a podcast, according to Edison Research.
+• Host-read ads driving performance: 46% of listeners say they are more likely to consider a product after hearing it promoted on a podcast, according to The Podcast Consumer 2024 by Edison Research.

 • Better targeting options: programmatic ad tech now allows for highly specific audience segmentation, making niche B2B content more appealing to advertisers than ever.